apache/datafusion/docs/source/contributor-guide/index.md

 2. Test coverage for existing features
 3. Documentation improvements / examples
 4. Performance improvements to existing features (with benchmarks)
-5. "Small" functional improvements to existing features
+5. "Small" functional improvements to existing features (if they don't change existing behavior)
 6. Additional APIs for extending DataFusion's capabilities
 7. CI improvements

-Contributions that likely require discussion prior to acceptance include:
+Contributions that will likely involve more discussion (see Discussing New Features above) prior to acceptance include:

-1. New functionality that is part of the "standard sql"
+1. Major new functionality (even if it is part of the "standard sql")
-2. New functions that aren't part of the "standard sql"
+2. New functions, especially if they aren't part of "standard sql"
 3. New data sources (e.g. support for Apache ORC)

 [extensions list]: ../library-user-guide/extensions.md